Most of us wouldn't dream of harming an animal, at home or in our travels.

 Fortunately my camel seemed healthy and its owner treated it with great kindness and respect.
 If he hadn’t, however, I might not have known how to deal with it.
 Now I do.

 It’s not always about riding, either.
 Animals can be made to pull exceedingly heavy weights or raised to fight – dogfights, cockfights and bullfights are some of the more common examples.

-I remember writing a story about the Arabian oryx many years ago when I worked with WWF International.
+I remember writing a story about the Arabian oryx many years ago when I worked with WWF International (aka World Wildlife Fund).
 Tourists would rent 4x4 vehicles and stampede across the desert to chase this rare and beautiful animal, wearing it down until, exhausted, it would collapse – and often die.
 How fun.

-According to Pitt, there are best practice guidelines for activities involving wildlife, for example how heavily loaded an animal should be, or how and how often tourist boats should approach whales or dolphins.
+According to Pitt, there are best practice guidelines for ethical animal tourism, for example, how heavily loaded with tourist bags an animal should be, or how and how often tourist boats should approach whales or dolphins.
 Tourism professionals need to know what they’re doing before they work with animals, and we need to express our concern in a way it will be heard.